 - Buying on the best contract.
 The best way for providers to research this is with access to surveillance reports that illuminate on- and off-contract spend, as an analysis can illuminate opportunities to reduce overall supply cost.
 There are multiple reports that can indicate for pharmacy leadership when off-contract spend is trending toward an unacceptable level, including off-contract spend reports, best contract spend reports, trending analysis for spend categories and price parity reports.
-With regular reviews of these reports – we recommend monthly – pharmacy leaders can make rapid corrections around purchasing decisions assure best practices stay in place.
+With regular reviews of these reports – we recommend monthly – pharmacy leaders can make rapid corrections around purchasing decisions to assure best practices stay in place.

 - Buying on the best contract tier.
 Supplier-driven agreements for pharmaceuticals change over time, and a provider’s contract compliance can affect the pricing tier that the pharmacy receives.
 Consistent review of supplier tier performance is important to obtain the best price for expensive drugs.